contentful/storageroom-to-contentful.rb/README.md

       "price_range": 2,
     }
 ```
-To convert the data as a String, select action '4' from the menu.

-##Step 5 - Import entries to Contentful:
+##Step 4 - Import entries to Contentful:
-To import all entries from JSON files to Contentful platform, select action '5' from the menu.
+To import all entries from JSON files to Contentful platform, select action '4' from the menu.

 Each entry will be created on Contentful with the same unique ID from Storageroom.